Paasa Paravaigal: Production

 Paasa Paravaigal is a remake of Haneefa's own 1986 Malayalam film Moonnu Masangalku Mumbu.
 Mohan dubbed in his own voice for the first time in a Tamil film.

 Soundtrack

-The music was by Ilaiyaraaja and lyrics were written by Gangai Amaran.
+The music was by Ilaiyaraaja and lyrics were written by Gangai Amaran and Vaali.
+The song "Thenpandi Thamizhe" attained popularity.

 Release and reception

 Paasa Paravaigal was released on 29 April 1988.
 N. Krishnaswamy of The Indian Express wrote, "As long as the film dwells on the nuances in the relationships of its lead characters [...] it sails smoothly and with an assurance that signals bon voyage."
 The film was a commercial success running for over 100 days in theatres.
-It won the Tamil Nadu State Film Award for Second Best Film, and Raadhika won the Cinema Express Award for Best Actress – Tamil.
+It won the Tamil Nadu State Film Award for Second Best Film, and Radhika won the Cinema Express Award for Best Actress – Tamil.